-Obama found Trump tape 'repugnant'
+Obama on Trump tape: 'That's not right'

+The President also marveled at Trump's debate claims -- including that he would jail Clinton if elected.

+"When in the middle of a debate you threaten to put your political opponent in jail, that -- no trial, no indictment, no lawyers ... " Obama said.
+"When you welcome Russian meddling in our electoral process, then you're disregarding not just things like facts, or evidence, or a free press, but you're chipping away at basic values like tolerance, and due process and mutual respect."

-(CNN)Donald Trump's sexually aggressive boasts a decade ago were "repugnant" in President Barack Obama's mind, his spokesman said Monday.
+Earlier Tuesday, White House spokesman Josh Earnest said Trump's sexually aggressive boasts a decade ago were "repugnant."

-The caught-on-tape remarks, which have thrown the Republican Party into tumult, amounted to an endorsement of criminal behavior, White House Press Secretary Josh Earnest said.
+The caught-on-tape remarks, which have thrown the Republican Party into tumult, amounted to an endorsement of criminal behavior, Earnest said.

 "The President found the tape as repugnant as most Americans did," Earnest told reporters aboard Air Force One on the way to a campaign stop in North Carolina.
 "I think there's been a pretty clear statement by people all along the ideological spectrum that those statements constituted sexual assault."